 “Are you sure?” he had noticed her shaking.

 “Well… do you mind if I ask you something, Syferr?
-It’s something a little personal though." she looked at him nervously.
+It’s something a little personal though." she looked at him with a slight frown.

-“It’s about Ijneg… Earlier today, when we were at the stream getting water, I saw Ijneg drink some." she said still a little nervous.
+“It’s about Ijneg… Earlier today, when we were at the stream getting water, I saw Ijneg drink some." she said still shaking.

 “You want to know what happened?” he asked.